openvinotoolkit/openvino/CONTRIBUTING.md

 # Contributing to OpenVINO

-OpenVINO™ always thrives to improve, and user contributions are one of the opportunities that are crucial for this process.
-Read on to find out how you can participate.
+OpenVINO™ is always looking for opportunities to improve and your contributions play a big role in this process.
+There are several ways you can make the product better.

-## Forms of contribution
+Keep in mind that even if your input is not immediately prioritized, it may be used at a later time or undertaken by the community, regardless of the official roadmap.

-### Provide feedback
+## Provide feedback

    * **Report bugs / issues**
      If you notice unexpected behavior in OpenVINO or its components, you can